Jun

 Living trusts also have been promoted as a way to avoid the "lengthy probate process."
 Generally, the probate process in Texas should not take more than a few months unless the estate is fairly complicated.
 For most people with simple estates, this is not a valid justification for the expense of a living trust in Texas unless there are other valid reasons to create a trust.

 The Texas Estates Code continues to be modified to streamline and speed up the probate process.
-Rarely should lengthy delays be involved in passing on assets through probate.
-Administering a living trust easily could take several months.
+Least-time delays should rarely be involved in passing on assets through probate.
+Administering a living trust could easily take several months.

-An independent administration under a well-drawn Will requires only one hearing and minimal court involvement in the process thereafter.
+An independent administration under a well-drawn Will requires only one hearing and minimal court involvement thereafter.
 A competent, conscientious executor will move the process along quickly unless there are unusual complications.

 If you still feel a living trust might be right for you, please download the living trust questionnaire and contact Adair M. Buckner to discuss your situation.